About Us

 Amber grew up in Santa Cruz, California and received her undergraduate degree in Environmental Science and Forestry from UC Berkeley.
 She earned a Master of Forestry from UC Berkeley and did research on gap-based silviculture as a tool for regenerating trees while mitigating shrub competition in mixed-conifer forests.
 She has worked throughout the Sierra Nevada region, and she is excited about integrating prescribed fire and uneven-aged forest management.
 She came to Plumas County in February 2024 to work for the RCD on both public and private forestry projects.

 In her free time, you can find Amber hiking or running on the local trail network.
 She loves backpacking, especially when there are alpine lakes to jump in or expansive views to take in.
-And if there’s a campfire, broadcast burn, or pile burn, she’s likely hanging out somewhere nearby.
+And if there’s burn happening, she’s likely hanging out somewhere nearby.

 Madi Lloyd